b0o/advent-of-code-2023-jq/README.md

 I'm doing [Advent of Code 2023](https://adventofcode.com/2023) in [jq](https://jqlang.github.io/jq/) because jq is more expressive than you think.

+My goal isn't to find the shortest or most performant solution, but to try to write solutions that are as readable and intuitive as possible.

 ## Usage

 Use the `run.sh` script to run the puzzle.
 Pass the puzzle number as an argument.
 Runs the example puzzle by default.